Roloway monkey: Description

-The Roloway monkey is a species of guenon monkeys.
-In fact, they are the largest of all of the 26 African Cercopithecus.
-Of this genus, The roloway monkey is most similar to the C. diana.
-Both of these monkeys share similar physical features as well.
-They both have dark fur surrounding a majority of their body, with a dark brown-reddish patch on their lower back.
-The Roloway monkey has a prominent white beard resting under its black chin, and above its dark eyes is a horizontal white stripe of fur, resting directly on its brow bone.
+The Roloway monkey is a species of guenon monkeys, the largest of all of the 26 African Cercopithecus species.
+Of this genus, it is most similar to C. diana; they both have dark fur surrounding a majority of their bodies, with a dark brown-reddish patch on their lower back.
+The Roloway monkey has a prominent white beard under its black chin, and above its dark eyes is a horizontal white stripe of fur, directly on its brow bone.

 Its face is a dark black, accentuated by the bright white fur covering its shoulders and chest.
-Roloway Monkeys have a relatively flat skull, and unlike many other primates, they do not have an elongated chin cavity, also referred to as a rostrum.
+This monkey has a relatively flat skull, and unlike many other primates, does not have an elongated chin cavity, also referred to as a rostrum.
 In addition, the nostrils of the monkey are closely set and they angle downwards.
-Its chest, and throat are bright white, and the monkey has white line of fur that runs along each outer-thigh.
-On the inside of the thighs, the fur can range from being white, red, brown, or even yellowish.
-They have exceptionally long tails, longer than the entirety of their body.
-There are not many body measurements of adult Roloway monkeys, but through analysis and comparison with the Diana species, it is estimated that the Roloway Monkeys body length ranges from 40 cm to 55 cm, and the tails of the monkey range from 50 cm to 75 cm long.
+Its chest and throat are bright white, and the monkey has a white line of fur that runs along each outer thigh.
+On the inside of the thighs, the fur can range from white or yellowish to red or brown.
+It has an exceptionally long tail, longer than its entire body.
+Not many body measurements of adult Roloway monkeys are available, but through analysis, but compared to the Diana monkey, the Roloway monkey's body length ranges from 40 to 55 cm, and the tail ranges from 50 to 75 cm long.

-Male monkeys weigh about 5 kg, or 11 pounds.
-The female Roloway weigh only about 2.5 kg, or 5.5 pounds.
-The Roloway monkey has a distinct cheek pouch, something that it shares with all cercopithecus monkeys.
-This patch allows the monkeys to store food such as fruits, nuts and seeds, which are the majority of their diet as they are omnivorous primates.
-Cercopithecinae monkeys all have opposable thumbs, which are quite well-developed; the Roloway Monkey also has fingernails on all of their fingers.
-Finally, the Roloway monkey has a long lifespan, similar to that of other primates, ranging from 20 to 30 years.
+Male monkeys weigh about5.0 kg.
+The females weigh only about 2.5 kg.
+The Roloway monkey has a distinct cheek pouch, which it shares with all Cercopithecus monkeys, that allows it to store food such as fruits, nuts, and seeds, which are the majority of its diet; they are omnivorous, though.
+The Cercopithecinae monkeys all have opposable thumbs, which are quite well-developed; the Roloway monkey also has fingernails on all of its fingers.
+Finally, the Roloway monkey has a lifespan similar to those of other primates, ranging from 20 to 30 years.